Ceterai/Ceterai.github.io/MyEnternia/Wiki/Tsay/README.md

 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/items/generic/produce/ct_tsay.png" alt="Tsay icon" loading="lazy" width="auto" height="16px"/> **Tsay** is a common food item.

 A very sour, slightly bitter, sometimes sweet fruit.
 What a mix.
 A well-balanced flavor great for soury products.
-For example, altas often substitute lemons with tsays in their lemonades and sodas as a more common and thus more affordable alterative.
+For example, altas often substitute lemons with tsays in their lemonades and sodas as a more common and thus more affordable alternative.
-As a unique sideffect, when properly cooked, tsay can acquire a savory, almost meaty taste, making it a great multipurpose ingredient in cooking.
+As a unique side effect, when properly cooked, tsay can acquire a savory, almost meaty taste, making it a great multipurpose ingredient in cooking.

 ## Ingame